vivaria/edisonrul.ing/docs/source/cards/armed-samurai-ben-kei.md

-# ARMED SAMURAI - BEN KEI
+# Armed Samurai - Ben Kei

 > ① In addition to a normal attack, this card can attack during the same Battle Phase as many times as the number of Equip Cards equipped to it.